Govt to shells out Rs 10,000 crore to boost affordable housing: Sitharaman

 Encouraging Govt Servants to buy houses, Union Minister @nsitharaman announces lowering of Interest rate on House Building Advance shall be pic.twitter.com/04FvhlwnyN

-"Projects that are 60% complete shall get last mine funding through special window.
+"Projects that are 60 per cent complete shall get last mine funding through special window.
 We will not interfere with the projects that are under NCLT.
 The tribunal will decide what has to be done.
 About 3.5 lakh dwelling units to benefit from this," says Sitharaman said.

 "Government servants contribute to a major component of demand for houses.
 This will encourage more government servants to buy new houses," she said.
 External commercial borrowing (ECB) guidelines will also be relaxed to help housing developers obtain overseas funds.